Yang Lina (footballer)

-Yang Lina (楊莉娜 (杨莉娜, Yáng Lìnà); born 13 April 1994) is a Chinese professional footballer who plays as a midfielder for Chinese Women's Super League club Shanghai Shengli, and the China national team.
+Yang Lina (楊莉娜 (杨莉娜, Yáng Lìnà); born 13 April 1994) is a Chinese professional footballer who plays as a midfielder for Turkish Women's Football Super League club Ternana Calcio, and the China national team.

 Club career

 On 13 September 2022, Yang joined French club Paris Saint-Germain on a season-long loan deal.
 She arrived just a month after Li Mengwen joined also the team.

 In winter she left PSG to join Catalan side Levante Las Planas.
 Yang had her debut for her new club on Feb 4th, 2023.
 Levante Las Planas drew 0–0 with Alhama in a Liga F league match.
 She became a regular starter for the team.

+On February 3, 2026, she signed a contract with Turkish giant Galatasaray until the end of the season.

 International career

 Yang made her debut for the China national team on 17 August 2018 in a 7–0 Asian Games win against Hong Kong.
 On 6 October 2018, she scored her first goal in a 2–1 friendly win against Finland.
 In July 2021, she was named in the squad for the 2020 Olympics.

 In January 2022, Yang was named in the squad for the 2022 AFC Women's Asian Cup.
 She played four matches in the tournament as China went on to win their ninth continental title.